 - 5.1 If an order is made, it will be advertised on site and in the local newspaper.
 All owners and occupiers will receive a copy of the order as well as other statutory consultees.
 Anyone may submit written objections to the order during the relevant notice period. - 5.2 If no one makes an objection the Council could confirm the order.
 If objections are made, and not withdrawn, the order has to be referred to Secretary of State DEFRA, who will decide if the order should be confirmed.
-This usually involves appointing an inspector to consider the evidence from all parties at a public inquiry, hearing or by exchange of correspondence. - 5.3 If the Council does not make any order, then the applicant may appeal by way of representations to the Secretary of State who may direct the Council to make an
+This usually involves appointing an inspector to consider the evidence from all parties at a public inquiry, hearing or by exchange of correspondence. - 5.3 If the Council decides that there is no order to be made, then the applicant may appeal by way of representations to the Secretary of State who may direct the Council to make an order.

-- order.
 [WCA 1981, Schedule 14, 3 (4)].
-The applicant has 28 days to appeal after notice is served by the council of its refusal decision. - 5.4 In this case, legal advice has been received that suggests the council determine the DMMO applications before progressing a s257 order, already authorised by sub-committee decision, and perhaps subject to further report for appropriate amendment.
-Officers intend to return to sub-committee to report on the outstanding Clayton Fields DMMO applications and any resultant effect on the authority to make a s257 order.
+The applicant has 28 days to appeal after notice is served by the council of its refusal decision. - 5.4 In this case, legal advice has been received that suggests the council determine the DMMO applications before progressing a s257 order, already authorised by sub-committee decision, which is the subject of a further report for any appropriate amendment.
+Officers' report to sub-committee on the Clayton Fields authority to make a s257 order under the Town & Country Planning Act 1990 is to follow consideration of this report.